Introduction to Applets in Java

 Example #2

-In the next coding example, we are going to see some more aspects of Java applets in which we see the basic functionality of Java applets.
-In the next Java applet, we change the height and width of the Java applet and we some basic changes in the functionality.
+In the next coding example, we will see more aspects of Java applets in which we see the basic functionality of Java applets.
+In the next Java applet, we change the height and width of the Java applet, and we make some fundamental changes in the functionality.
 The writing comes more in the middle.
-An example of the coding sample is given below, which is executed to get the print of the “Hello World” statement.
+Below is an example of a coding sample that executes to print the “Hello World” statement:

 Code: